Compiled by the Road Trip Alberta team

 How Medicine Hat got its name

-There are a few variations on the fable as to how Medicine Hat acquired its name, but one of the more well-known versions is about a young Blackfoot man.
+There are a few variations on the fable regarding how Medicine Hat acquired its name, but one of the more well-known versions is about a young Blackfoot man.

-This young hunter is chosen by his elders to go find the Great Spirit in order to save his tribe from a harsh winter famine.
+This young hunter is chosen by his elders to find the Great Spirit to save his tribe from a harsh winter famine.

 After venturing to the South Saskatchewan River, the young man sets up camp next to an opening, or breathing hole, in the ice – the supposed dwelling place of the Great Spirit.
 The Great Spirit appears to the hunter in the form of a serpent and tells him to spend the night on Strathcona island (in some darker versions of the fable, the young man must sacrifice his wife to this serpent).